agrimetrics/api-examples/readme.md

 * [JSON-LD](https://json-ld.org/) - JSON-LD specification
 * [Pandas](https://pandas.pydata.org/) - Python Data Analysis Library used by these examples
 * [matplotlib](https://matplotlib.org/gallery/index.html) - Python 2D plotting library used by these examples
+* [GraphQL](https://graphql.org/) - GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
+* [pipenv](https://docs.pipenv.org) - Pipenv is a dependency manager for Python projects.
+If you’re familiar with Node.js’ npm or Ruby’s bundler, it is similar in spirit to those tools.